OpenNMT/OpenNMT-tf/docs/training.md

 onmt-main [...] train --horovod
 ```

+Similar to multi-GPU training, this is equivalent to train with batches `N` times larger, where `N` is the total number of Horovod processes.

-See the [Horovod documentation](https://horovod.readthedocs.io/en/latest/index.html) for more information on installation and usage.
+See the [Horovod documentation](https://horovod.readthedocs.io/en/latest/index.html) for more information about installation and usage.

 ## Mixed precision training